Jetmate/hackclub/workshops/pico-8/GettingStarted.md

 end
 ```

 However, the player can still exit the map from the right, left, or bottom.
-Try to fix this yourself, remembering that the map is 1024 pixels wide by 512 pixels tall (if you didn't use all of the map, you might want to make these bounds smaller).
+Try to fix this yourself, remembering that the screen is 128 pixels wide by 128 pixels tall.

 One solution might be this: